Zachary Ellis-Hayden: International career

 Born in Canada, Ellis-Hayden accepted a call-up to Barbados in May 2022 ahead of their CONCACAF Nations League matches against Antigua and Barbuda, Cuba and Guadeloupe.
 However, he suffered an injury in training ahead of the matches and departed the squad.
+He eventually made his debut in March 2023, in a CONCACAF Nations League match against Cuba.
+He later played an addition five matches, with his final match coming on November 20, 2023, against Montserrat.

+Personal life

+Ellis-Hayden is the brother of Jonathan Henry-Hayden, who played in the English lower divisions for five years and the cousin of Jake Inglis, who played professionally in Scotland.